 3 Id. (quoting Joint Anti-Fascist Comm. v.
-McGrath, 341 U.S. 123, 172 (1951) (Frankfurter, J., concurring)).
+McGrath, 341 U.S. 123, 172 (1951)

-- 2. Professional Probation Services, Inc. ("PPS") and the Gardendale Municipal Court ("the Municipal Court") have turned these foundational principles upside down.
-Pursuant to an ongoing Contract entered with a former Municipal Court judge 20 years ago, PPS is using the Municipal Court as a cudgel to extract financial profit from those too poor to pay their fines and court costs.
-The Municipal Court enables this exploitation by requiring any who cannot pay in full to be supervised on probation with PPS.
-PPS exercises exclusive control over its supervisees, and PPS has a direct financial interest in every decision it makes in its supervisees' cases. - 3.
-Pursuant to the Contract, PPS sets all the terms of probation, without input from, and often in contradiction to, what has been ordered by the Municipal Court.
-PPS orders the supervisee to pay PPS a monthly fee-typically \$40-which is the sole source of PPS's revenue.
-To maximize its revenue, PPS controls the length of time supervisees are on probation, sometimes ordering a longer period than was authorized by the Municipal Court; extends that time when persons fall behind on payments; and always collects its fee first when partial payments are made-all conduct which results in more money to PPS.
-In some instances, PPS has even unilaterally increased the fine amount the person allegedly owes, again extending its ability to earn a profit. - 4.
-Although the Contract under which PPS runs this probation scheme prohibits PPS from charging any fees to those who are indigent, PPS systematically ignores individuals' requests to reduce payments or perform community service in lieu of payment, and fails to facilitate asking the Municipal Court for such relief.
-And when people stop paying altogether, PPS can set more frequent "review" hearings for the person to appear in Municipal Court, where PPS informs the Municipal Court that the person has not paid or has missed check-in appointments.
-Often, these statements are either lies about the underlying conduct or fail to provide critical context, including that the person has professed to PPS an inability to pay or that the person called ahead of the alleged missed appointment to reschedule or was unable to attend due to circumstances beyond her control.
+- 2. Professional Probation Services, Inc. ("PPS") and the Gardendale Municipal Court ("the Municipal Court") turned these foundational principles upside down.
+Pursuant to a Contract for Probation Supervision and Rehabilitation Services ("Contract") entered with a former Municipal Court judge 20 years ago, PPS used the Municipal Court as a cudgel to extract financial profit from those too poor to pay their fines and court costs.
+The Municipal Court enabled this exploitation by requiring any person who could not pay in full to be supervised on probation with PPS.
+PPS exercised exclusive control over its supervisees, and PPS had a direct financial interest in every decision it made in its supervisees' cases. - 3.
+Pursuant to the Contract, PPS set all the terms of probation, without input from, and often in contradiction to, what had been ordered by the Municipal Court.
+PPS ordered supervisees to pay PPS a monthly fee-typically \$40-which was the sole source of PPS's revenue.
+To maximize its revenue, PPS controlled the length of time supervisees were on probation, sometimes ordering a longer period than was authorized by the Municipal Court; extending the term of probation when persons fell behind on payments; and collecting its fee first when partial payments were made-all conduct which resulted in more money to PPS.
+In some instances, PPS unilaterally increased a probationer's fine to extend the term of probation and increase PPS's ability to earn a profit. - 4.
+Although the Contract under which PPS ran this probation scheme prohibited PPS from charging any fees to those who are indigent, PPS systematically ignored individuals' requests to reduce payments or perform community service in lieu of payment and failed to facilitate asking the Municipal Court for such relief.
+And when individuals could not afford to pay, PPS set more frequent "review" hearings in Municipal Court, where PPS informed the